Ingrid Newkirk

-Ingrid Elizabeth Newkirk (née Ward; born June 11, 1949) is a British-American animal activist and the president of People for the Ethical Treatment of Animals (PETA), the world's largest animal rights organization.
-She is the author of several books, including The PETA Practical Guide to Animal Rights: Simple Acts of Kindness to Help Animals in Trouble (2009) and Animalkind: Remarkable Discoveries About Animals and Revolutionary New Ways to Show Them Compassion (2020).
-Newkirk has worked for the animal-protection movement since 1972.
+Ingrid Elizabeth Newkirk (née Ward; born June 11, 1949) is a British and American Animal rights activist, author and the co-founder of People for the Ethical Treatment of Animals (PETA), the world's largest animal rights organization.

 Newkirk founded PETA in March 1980 with fellow animal rights activist Alex Pacheco.
 They came to public attention in 1981, during what became known as the Silver Spring monkeys case, when Pacheco photographed 17 macaque monkeys being experimented on inside the Institute of Behavioral Research in Silver Spring, Maryland.
 The case led to the first police raid in the United States on an animal research laboratory and to an amendment in 1985 to the Animal Welfare Act.
-Since then, Newkirk has led campaigns to stop the use of animals in crash tests, convinced companies to stop testing cosmetics on animals, pressed for higher welfare standards from the meat industry, and organized undercover investigations that have led to government sanctions against companies, universities, and entertainers who use animals.
-She is known, in particular, for the media stunts that she organizes to draw attention to animal-protection issues.
-In her will, for example, she has asked that her skin be turned into wallets, her feet into umbrella stands, and her flesh into "Newkirk Nuggets", then grilled on a barbecue.
-"We are complete press sluts", she told The New Yorker in 2003: "It is our obligation.
-We would be worthless if we were just polite and didn't make any waves."
+Since then, Newkirk has led campaigns to stop the use of animals in crash tests, convinced companies to stop testing cosmetics on animals, organized undercover investigations that have led to government sanctions against companies, universities, and entertainers who use animals.